 1. Listing verification

 If you’d like your Google Business/Maps listing to rank higher on local results, you have to make sure your listing is verified.
+Google offers several different options to verify your business listing, one of which is via phone verification.

-A key thing to understand about Google’s phone verification for Google Business listing is that it must be initiated with the listing owner’s (that is, you) consent.
+A key thing to understand about Google’s phone verification for Google Business listing is that it must be initiated with the listing owner’s (that is, your) consent.
 The phone call will be made almost immediately after your request, so you should know exactly when to expect the call.

 Also, during this phone verification call, Google will not ask for any information, much less any sensitive information, and they’ll go directly into giving you a 5-digit unique verification code for completing the verification prompt on your screen.
+Meaning, that if the phone call asks for your information and if it’s not initiated by you via your Google Business dashboard, it’s definitely not from Google.

 2. Customer support